 ZB MED acquires specialized electronic literature in the life sciences and makes it accessible to ZB MED users via remote access.

-User with a valid ZB MED library card may access the following licensed e-media from outside the ZB MED reading room Cologne via these links:
+Users with a valid ZB MED library card may access the following licensed e-media using the links belows:

-Who is allowed to access licensed full texts via supraregional access?
+Who is allowed to access licensed full texts via remote access?

 Users with a valid ZB MED library card may access licensed full texts.
 Anyone who is resident in Germany can apply for a library card by visiting ZB MED in person.

-Licensed E-books and E-journals may be used for internal research or educational or personal purposes.
+Licensed e-books and e-journals may be used by private individuals for research purposes and for educational or personal use.
+They may not be used for commercial purposes.

 Printing and downloading e-books

-You may download or create printouts of a reasonable portion of articles or other works for your own internal or personal use as allowed under § 53 German Copyright Act.
+You may download or print out of a reasonable portion of articles or other works for your own private or other personal use to the extent permitted under § 53 of the German Copyright Act.

 For your benefit, ZB MED negotiates additional rights with publisher.

-If you have further questions regarding the negotiated terms and conditions, you are welcome to contact: e-mail.
+If you have further questions regarding the negotiated terms and conditions, feel free to contact us: e-mail.

 Step 1: Are you online and connected?